J535D165/data-matching-software/README.md

 ## Software

-- [Dedupe](https://github.com/dedupeio/dedupe) - Dedupe is a python library that uses machine learning to perform fuzzy matching, deduplication and entity resolution quickly on structured data. [[source code]](https://github.com/dedupeio/dedupe) `MIT` `Python`
+- [Dedupe](https://github.com/dedupeio/dedupe) - Dedupe is a python library for fuzzy matching, deduplication and entity resolution on structured data.
+The library makes use of active learning to match record pairs.
+Active learning is useful in cases without training data.
+Dedupe has a side-product for deduplicating CSV files, [csvdedupe](https://github.com/dedupeio/csvdedupe), through the command line.
+Dedupeio also offers commercial products for data matching.  [[source code]](https://github.com/dedupeio/dedupe) `MIT` `Python`

 - [fastLink](https://cran.r-project.org/web/packages/fastLink/index.html) - Implements a Fellegi-Sunter probabilistic record linkage model that allows for missing data and the inclusion of auxiliary information.
 This includes functionalities to conduct a merge of two datasets under the Fellegi-Sunter model using the Expectation-Maximization algorithm. fastLink is a programming API written in R. ([Enamorado, Fifield & Imai, 2017](http://imai.princeton.edu/research/files/linkage.pdf))  [[source code]](https://github.com/kosukeimai/fastLink) `GPL-3.0` `R`